thomasalvatran/Import-Fidelity-orders-report-to-Tradervue/README.md

     In the top right, right click the Raw button.<br>
     Left click in middle of browser Save as...<br>

-Input file using csv Output file accordingly
+Input file using csv Output file accordingly <br>
-Input file using Worksheet Output file accordingly.
+Input file using Worksheet Output file csv since Tradervue only reads csv file format..<br>
-Both file mentioned in the PDF file please read it for more details.
+Both file mentioned in the PDF file please read it for more details.<br>